Ragalicious Ragdolls

 Photo by SFRAW

 Decide what meats you are going to use based on the info green graphic above.
 The cheapest and most available meats are chicken, turkey, pork, duck and Beef.
-(Make sure your cats like beef.
-50% of cats will not eat it!)
-You can grind this meat yourself, buy ground from the store (no sodium injected) or do what I do.
-I buy those base meats bone-in and ground already from Blue Ridge Beef.
-I get their chicken (12% bone) & venison (12% bone) then mix in store bought ground turkey and pork to lessen the bone content.
+Venison & Lamb are also great.
+Red Meats should make up majority of your cat's diet.
+You can grind this meat yourself or buy ground from the store (no sodium injected).
+You can also buy those base meats bone-in from Blue Ridge Beef.
+I get their chicken (15% bone) & venison (12% bone) then mix in store bought ground beef and pork to lessen the bone content.

 Cat's need between 5-10% bone in their meal.
 Look at the green info graphic for acceptable bones.
 You can grind chicken wings, ribs, chicken feet or chicken thighs.
 You can also buy already ground bone-in meat from Blue Ridge Beef.
 The cheapest will be to grind everything yourself.
 When you've added too much bone your cat's poop will become white and chalky!
 If you haven't added enough it will be soft and shapeless.
 The key is to be as accurate as possible or use a Dummies recipe from the Raw Cat group CRAP (Cats RAW and Proud) on Facebook.